AndreasLrx/ecstasy/doc/Tutorial.md

 ## Using resources

-Creating a resource is even simpler than creating a system: you only have to inherit @ref ecstasy::IResource.
+Creating a resource is even simpler than creating a system: you only have to inherit @ref ecstasy::IResource "IResource".
-And in case you cannot modify the inheritance tree of your object, you can just declare a using with @ref ecstasy::ObjectWrapper (like @ref ecstasy::integration::user_action::PendingActions ).
+And in case you cannot modify the inheritance tree of your object, you can just declare a using with @ref ecstasy::ObjectWrapper "ObjectWrapper" (like @ref ecstasy::integration::user_action::PendingActions "PendingActions" ).

 @note
-@ref ecstasy::Registry::getResource will return a @ref ecstasy::ResourceReference (optional thread safe proxy) and you will therefore need to use the `get()` method.
+@ref ecstasy::Registry::getResource() "getResource()" will return a @ref ecstasy::ResourceReference "ResourceReference" (optional thread safe proxy) and you will therefore need to use the `get()` method.

 For example here is how you would create and use an absolutely must have Counter system: